IVSoftware/countdown-timers-in-dgv/README.md

 ***
 **Updates**

 Whenever `Refresh` is called on the `DataGridView` the individual records will refresh their calculations.
-The method that loads the form does the following:
+To ensure that this refresh occurs, use the method that loads the main form to perform the following:

 - Auto-generate columns for the DGV.
 - Add four items for testing purposes.
 - Attach a timer event to update the DGV and the main form title bar.

-One you do this, the view will globally refresh one time per second, giving you a behavior similar to what you have described.
+Once you do this, the view will globally refresh one time per second, giving you a behavior similar to what you have described.

     public partial class MainForm : Form
     {